pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 ## Running multinode

-To start a multinode simulation, a hostfile has to present in the working directory.
+To start a multinode simulation, a hostfile has to be present in the working directory.
 This is a text file containing the machine names, each on a new line.
 The name of this file has to be communicated to CoCoNuT by providing it as the value of the parameter `"hostfile"` in the Fluent JSON settings.